Momoko Katō: Women's shogi professional

 In November 2021, Katō won the 3rd Seirei title (September–November 2021) by defeating the defending champion Kana Satomi 3 games to 2.
 Katō, however, was unable to successfully defend her Seirei title the following year, losing a rematch against Satomi 3 games to none in the 4th Seirei Title Match (July–August 2022).
-The pair faced each other again in major title match later in 2022 when Katō challenged Satomi for the 12th Women's Oza title (October– December 2022).
+The pair faced each other again in major title match later in 2022 when Katō challenged Satomi for the 12th Women's Ōza title (October– December 2022).
 Satomi successfully defended her Women's Ōza title 3 games to 2.

+Katō advanced to Women's Ōza title match against Satomi for the second year in a row, but once again was unsuccessful, losing the 13th Women's Ōza title match 3 games to 1.